smart-data-models/dataModel.S4BLDG/ElectricMotor/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startCurrentFactor:
-      description: Property.
-IEC.
+      description: IEC.
 Start current factor defines how large the peek starting current will become on the engine.
-StartCurrentFactor is multiplied to NominalCurrent and we get the start current.
+StartCurrentFactor is multiplied to NominalCurrent and we get the start current
       type: number
       x-ngsi:
         type: Property
     startingTime:
-      description: 'Property.
-The time (in s) needed for the motor to reach its rated speed with its driven equipment attached, starting from standstill and at the nominal voltage applied at its terminals.'
+      description: 'The time (in s) needed for the motor to reach its rated speed with its driven equipment attached, starting from standstill and at the nominal voltage applied at its terminals'
       type: number
       x-ngsi:
         type: Property
     teTime:
-      description: Property.
-The maximum time (in s) at which the motor could run with locked rotor when the motor is used in an EX-environment.
-The time indicates that a protective device should trip before this time when the starting current of the motor is slowing through the device.
+      description: The maximum time (in s) at which the motor could run with locked rotor when the motor is used in an EX-environment.
+The time indicates that a protective device should trip before this time when the starting current of the motor is slowing through the device
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `ElectricMotor`.
+      description: It must be equal to `ElectricMotor`
       enum:
         - ElectricMotor
       type: string